 The History of Ruby Marie

 Madison's history of hospitality began with its first settlers.
-Eben and Roseline Peck were the initial family to build on the swampy land that James Doty had set aside to replace Belmont as the capital of Wisconsin.
-The Pecks' two connected cabins were built in 1837 not only to serve as their home, but also as a public house.
-Newcomers to the yet undeveloped area could find food, shelter, and comraderie under this roof.
-This premier establishment is memorialized on its location only a couple short blocks from the Hotel Ruby Marie.
+Eben and Roseline Peck were the initial family to build on the swampy land that James Doty set aside to replace Belmont as the capital of Wisconsin.
+The Pecks' two connected cabins, built in 1837, not only served as their home, but also as a public house for newcomers in the undeveloped area.
+The cabins became a place where new arrivals could find food, shelter, and comraderie under one roof.
+This premier establishment is memorialized in its original location and can be found only a few short blocks from the Hotel Ruby Marie.

-The railway was introduced to the area in 1854 with a depot six blocks west of the capitol building.
-In 1869, the East Madison depot was built on Block 115 of Wilson St., but it was to be the third competing depot built on the corner of Blair and Wilson streets that was to be the inspiration for a hotel to be built on opposite side of Blair St. In 1873, two years after this third depot was added to Madison, a wooden structure was erected and opened its doors to the influx of people to the area.
+The railway was first introduced to the Madison area in 1854 with a depot six blocks west of the capitol building.
+In 1869, the East Madison depot opened on the115 block of Wilson St., but it was to be the third competing depot built on the corner of Blair and Wilson streets that was to be the inspiration for a hotel to be built on opposite side of Blair St. In 1873, two years after this third depot was added to Madison, a wooden structure was erected and opened its doors to the influx of people to the area.
 The initial proprietor was a man by the name of August Ramthun, but Ramthun Saloon and Rooms would soon give way to title of East Madison House.
 Within ten years, it would come under new ownership and undergo a transformation.

 John B. Drives took over the proprietorship and encased the wooden structure with brick.
 He also met the expanding need for rooms by adding an addition to the rear of the building creating a center area for a courtyard.
 Between its opening in 1873 and today, the building would change names five times and go through a total of 14 propriators.
 Charles Elver, a member of one of Madison's early prominent families, created the Elver House which would remain its name until 1939.
 From 1940 until 1946, it was the Lake View Hotel before becoming the Wilson Hotel.